 Dee Alkhatib guided me through her photo editing workflow, pixel by pixel, sharing her hard-won skills without reservation.
 She let me record her creative process and answered every question I had.
 I was awe-struck by her generosity.
 And when she left, she left me with a huge smile on my face, mad know-how on how to turn days into star-sprinkled nights, and a bucket of soy pudding in my fridge.

 Rushdi Jamari spent a late afternoon walking me through his camera settings and most-used photography applications.
 He demonstrated his editing process, first on one of his photos, and then on one of mine (photo day 22).
 He shared his insight into the local photography community with passion and in length.
-And as if that wasn’t enough, he offered to introduce me to the creative bunch he works with, and then went on to present me to every creative friend he knew in the cafe where we had met.
+And as if that wasn’t enough, he offered to introduce me to the creative bunch he works with, and then went on to present me to every creative friend he knew in the coffee shop where we had met.

 Calvin Lee is the friend I can always count on to say “yes” to going shooting.
 He knows the best photo locations in town, and when others insist on keeping them secret, Calvin advocates transparency and creative generosity.
 He not only shoots and tells, he even sometimes takes a few lucky ones by the hand and shows them his favorite spots himself (photo day 5).
+Calvin is also the man behind this blog post’s cover photo.

 There are three other people, who weren’t directly involved in this spin-off, but to whom I nonetheless owe part of its success.
-Like, Arjen Calter, who gave me my first crash course in Photoshop years ago.
+Those are, Arjen Calter, who gave me my first crash course in Photoshop years ago.
 Silvia Falcomer, who let me shadow her every shutter release on our trip in Seoul.
 And, Mr. G, who let me shoot with his dear-bought DSLR, always in auto mode, and in the sandiest of places, since our first holiday together.

 PHOTO DAY 1 · moving away from auto mode